particle-iot-archived/cc3000-patch-programmer/README.md

 9. In Project Properties -> C/C++ Build -> Settings -> Tool Settings -> ARM Sourcery Windows GCC C Linker -> General -> Script file (-T), Browse & select linker file : "linker_stm32f10x_md.ld" for non-dfu based build used for programming the chip using JTAG.

-10. In Project Properties -> C/C++ Build -> Settings -> Tool Settings -> ARM Sourcery Windows GCC C Linker -> General -> Script file (-T), Browse & select linker file : "linker_stm32f10x_md_dfu.ld" and uncomment "#define DFU_BUILD_ENABLE" in platform_config.h for dfu based build used for programming the chip using dfu-util tool.

-11. Program the chips using 9 above, Press the BUTTON to start the patching process.
+10. Program the chips using 9 above, Press the BUTTON to start the patching process.

-12. The LEDs should blink every 200ms to indicate the patching is in progress.
+11. The LEDs should blink every 200ms to indicate the patching is in progress.
 When successfully completed, the LEDs should stay ON.

-13. Check the "patchVer" variable in the marvin project.
+12. Check the "patchVer" variable in the marvin project.
 The value should be "\001\023" i.e. 1.19

-14. To build the project using command line option, cd to the "build" folder and run make.
+13. To build the project using command line option, cd to the "build" folder and run make.